bchagas/seche/README.md

 # Seche

+Grid system for Rails Applications

 ## Installation

-Add this line to your application's Gemfile:
+Add the seche gem line to group called :assets in your application's Gemfile:

+    group :assets do
+      gem 'sass-rails'
       gem 'seche'
+    end

 And then execute: